Convergence of Adam Under Relaxed Assumptions

-The standard uniformly smooth function class is very restricted as it only contains functions that are upper and lower bounded by quadratic functions.
+\begin{assumption} The objective function $f$ is $(\rho, L_0,L_\rho)$ smooth with $0\le\rho<2$. \end{assumption} The standard smooth function class is very restrictive as it only contains functions that are upper and lower bounded by quadratic functions.
 The $(L_0, L_1)$ smooth function class is more general since it also contains, e.g., univariate polynomials and exponential functions.
-Assumption~\ref{ass:l0lrho} is even more general and contains univariate rational functions, double exponential functions, etc. In particular, the following proposition holds whose proof is deferred in Appendix~\ref{subapp:prop_example}.
+Assumption~\ref{ass:l0lrho} is even more general and contains univariate rational functions, double exponential functions, etc. See Appendix~\ref{subapp:prop_example} for the formal propositions and proofs. {We also refer the reader to our concurrent work~\citep{Li2023ConvexAN} for more detailed discussions of examples of $(\rho, L_0,L_\rho)$ smooth functions for different $\rho$s.}